renderbox/django-release-manager/docs/index.md

 #### Release groups

-Release groups are used for controlling who has access to a particular version on a particular site.
-This is useful for creating Beta Test groups on your site so you can give them controlled access to that specific version.
+Release groups are used for giving specific users access to particular versions of a release.
+This is useful for creating Beta Test or Early Access groups on your site so you can give them controlled access to that specific version.

 - **Name**: There to help identify the release.
 - **Description**: A description of the group.
-- **Members**: Who on the site is in the group.
+- **Members**: Which users are in the group.
-- **Active**: whether or not the group is active.
+- **Active**: Whether or not the group is active.
 An inactive group is ignored by the template tag.
-- **Sites**: which sites the user will have access to the release on.
+- **Sites**: Which sites this group is avaialble on.
-- **Releases**: which releases the group has access to.
+- **Releases**: Which release the group has access to.

-> **Note:** Of the seleted releases in the Releases, the one with the newest release date will be the one used.
+> **Note:** Of the seleted releases in the Releases, similar to the default behavior, the package with the newest release date will be used.
 For that reason it's a good idea to make sure to only select one at a time.
+Also the "Active" state of the release is ignored as this is used to determine which is the current active production release of the package.

 ## Advanced Usage

 ### Overriding the template

-It is possible to override the main tag template with your own.
-It is found in
+The template used be the tag is completely customizeable.
+It is found here:

 ```bash
 templates/releasemanager/release_template.html
 ```

 Take a look at what is there and if you want to add functionality or change formatting for your particular use, feel free.
+The version that comes with Django Release Manager assumes that the paths to the package files will be absolute paths so an example of customization might be to add Django's "{% static ... %}" tag to the template if you are keeping versions in the standard static location.

 ## TODOs

 This is still a works in progress but its completely useable currently.

+There are many things still to be done.

 - More Unit Testing
 - REST API
 - Support for A/B testing

+If there is a feature you want to request feel free to file an issue with the subject starting with "REQUEST: " or better yet, write it your self and make a pull request.